Key takeaways

 - Unsolicited offers: Be cautious of unsolicited phone calls, robocalls, or messages offering debt relief services.
 Legitimate companies typically do not reach out to consumers without their request or consent.

-- Guaranteed results: Be wary of anyone that guarantees specific results or make unrealistic promises.
+- Guaranteed results: Be wary of anyone who guarantees specific results or makes unrealistic promises.
 No legitimate company can guarantee specific outcomes or immediate relief.

-- Affiliation claims: Some scammers may falsely claim to be affiliated with financial institutions, lenders, or government programs to gain trust.
+- Affiliation claims: Scammers may falsely claim to be affiliated with financial institutions, lenders, or government programs to gain trust.
 Debt relief companies are typically third-party service providers and are not affiliated with lenders.

-- Lack of transparency: Scammers may lack transparency in their operations, contracts, or fee structures.
+- Lack of transparency: Unclear contracts or hidden fee structures are a sign of a scam.
 Legitimate companies are transparent about their services, fees, and the potential risks involved.

 To protect yourself, research any company thoroughly before you sign up with them.
-Check for reviews with the Better Business Bureau (BBB) and verify the legitimacy of the company.
+Check for reviews with the Better Business Bureau (BBB) and verify the company’s legitimacy.
 Consider reaching out to consumer protection agencies like the Federal Trade Commission (FTC) or the Consumer Financial Protection Bureau (CFPB) if you suspect a scam.

 Alternative relief strategies